-Adjusting for short-term momentum and medium-term mean-reversion factors (defined below) trims GMI’s current ex ante premium to an annualized 4.5%.
+Using short-term momentum and medium-term mean-reversion market factors (defined below) to adjust the forecast reduces GMI’s ex ante risk premium to an annualized 5.1%.

-All forecasts are expected to be off the mark in some degree, although GMI’s projections will like be somewhat more reliable vs. the estimates for the individual asset classes.
-Predictions for the market components are subject to greater uncertainty compared with aggregating forecasts, a process that may cancel out some of the errors through time.
+All forecasts are likely to be wrong in some degree; GMI’s projection is expected to exhibit a higher degree of reliability vs. the estimates for the individual asset classes.
+The reason: predictions for the market components are subject to greater uncertainty compared with aggregating forecasts, a process that may cancel out some of the noise through time.

 Now let’s review the methodology and rationale for the estimates above.
 The basic idea is to reverse engineer expected return, based on risk assumptions.
 Rather than trying to predict return directly, this approach relies on the moderately more reliable model of using risk metrics to estimate the performances of asset classes.
 The process is relatively robust in the sense that forecasting risk is slightly easier than projecting return.
 With the necessary data in hand, we can calculate the implied risk premia with the following inputs:

 ● an estimate of GMI’s expected market price of risk, defined as the Sharpe ratio, which is the ratio of risk premia to volatility (standard deviation).

 ● the expected volatility (standard deviation) of each asset

 ● the expected correlation for each asset with the overall portfolio (GMI)